paaadj/wishlist/README.md

 ## *How to launch*
 To start the backend part of the project, fill in the .env file and launch the project.
-To start the frontend part of the project, navigate in the terminal to the "frontend" folder and run the command "npm start."
+To start the frontend part of the project, navigate in the terminal to the "frontend" folder and run the command "npm install" and then "npm start"